Let's begin

 2. User survey - confirmed main pain: confusing navigation (86%).

-3. Information architecture - reworked service categories and menu so every service has a clear place.
+3. Information architecture - rework service categories so every service has a clear place.

-5. Visual system - created a small style guide (colors, spacing rules, type scale).
+5. Visual system - created a style guide (colors, spacing, type scale).

-6. Prototyping - made a clickable Figma prototype and did quick user walkthroughs.
+6. Prototyping - made a clickable Figma prototype.

-7. Iterate - fixed labels and flow points based on feedback.
+7. Iterate - fixed labels and flow based on feedback.

-• Minimal homepage: only core actions and most-used services; no noisy banners or extra widgets.
+• Minimal homepage: only core actions and services.

 Outcome

 After the redesign, users can reach most services in 2-3 taps.
-The navigation is simpler and labels are clearer, so people no longer get lost.
-Visual hierarchy is much better pages feel calm and uncluttered instead of crowded.
-Stakeholders and test users reported the site feels faster to use and more trustworthy.
+Navigation is simpler, labels are clearer, and the visual hierarchy is improved, making the site feel calm, uncluttered, and more trustworthy.